Don't Blow Your Top (album)

-Don't Blow Your Top is the second studio album by German industrial band KMFDM, released on 12 February 1988 by Cash Beat Records.
+Don't Blow Your Top is the second studio album by German industrial band KMFDM, released on 13 March 1988 by Skysaw Records.
+It was the second and final album to feature Raymond Watts as a member of the band, although he would later re-join KMFDM on various separate occasions in the 1990s and 2000s.

 A remastered version of the album was released on 12 September 2006, featuring new liner notes and photos of the band.